Tridendriform structures: Reminder

-To simplify the notations, we denote by:
+To simplify the notations, we denote by

 So, $(A\overline{\otimes} B)^{\overline{\otimes} 2}=U\oplus D$.
-Then, for all $\ltimes \in\{\prec,\cdot,\succ\}$, we define:
+Then for all $\ltimes \in\{\prec,\cdot,\succ\}$, we define

-\begin{Lemme} The algebra $A\overline{\otimes} B$ is a tridendriform algebra with the products defined above. \end{Lemme} \begin{Rq} This implies that $\overline{A}\otimes\overline{B}$ is an augmented tridendriform algebra. \end{Rq} \begin{proof} In the first section, we have checked that the relations $\eqref{tri1}-\eqref{tri7}$ are true when $a,b,c,d,e,f$ are elements of $A$ or $B$.
+\begin{Lemme} We consider two tridendriform algebras $A$ and $B$.
+The algebra $A\,\overline{\otimes}\, B$ is a tridendriform algebra with the products defined above. \end{Lemme} \begin{Rq} This implies that $\overline{A}\otimes\overline{B}$ is an augmented tridendriform algebra. \end{Rq} \begin{proof} In Section~\ref{sec:tensor}, we have checked that the relations~\eqref{tri1}--\eqref{tri7} are true when~$a$,~$b$,~$c$,~$d$,~$e$,~$f$ are elements of $A$ or $B$.
 We now need to check those relations when at least one of these elements is a unit.